Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Introduction

-We compare CGCoT pairwise scores with three alternative unsupervised text scaling approaches.
-The first two use Wordfish, a popular unsupervised Poisson text scaling model \parencite{wordfish_slapin_proksch}.
-We use Wordfish with the tweets and the tweet's concept-specific breakdowns.
-The third text scaling approach is the resulting scale from using ChatGPT-3.5 to pairwise compare the raw tweets.
-We show that pairwise comparing the concept-specific tweet breakdowns generates scales that are more strongly associated with human judgments than all three alternative text scaling approaches.
-The results indicate that using both CGCoT prompts and pairwise comparisons are important for deriving high-quality scales.

-We also show that our continuous scale, which only requires a small set of pilot data to develop the CGCoT prompts, is competitive with state-of-the-art supervised approaches.
-Binarizing the scales---treating all observations with a CGCoT pairwise score above a cutoff as exhibiting aversion and all observations with a score below a cutoff as not exhibiting aversion---gives us a set of predictions that nearly match (for aversion against Democrats) or exceed (for aversion against Republicans) the performance metrics of a RoBERTa-Large \parencite{liu2019roberta} model fine-tuned on 3,000 human labeled tweets.
-Overall, the success of CGCoT in measuring affective polarization suggests that pairing substantive knowledge with LLMs can be immensely useful for solving social science text-as-data measurement problems.
+To validate the CGCoT pairwise scores, we compare CGCoT pairwise scores with three alternative unsupervised text scoring approaches.
+We show that pairwise comparing the concept-specific tweet breakdowns yields scores that are more strongly associated with human judgments than the three alternative text scoring approaches.
+The results indicate that using both CGCoT prompts and pairwise comparisons is important for deriving high-quality scores.
+We also show that our continuous score, which only requires a small set of pilot hand-labeled tweets to develop the CGCoT prompts, is competitive with state-of-the-art supervised approaches.
+Binarizing the scores---classifying all tweets with a CGCoT pairwise score above a cutoff as exhibiting aversion and all observations with a score below a cutoff as not exhibiting aversion---gives us a set of predictions that nearly match (for aversion to Democrats) or exceed (for aversion to Republicans) the performance of a RoBERTa-Large \cite{liu2019roberta} model fine-tuned on 3,000 hand-labeled tweets.
+Overall, the success of CGCoT in measuring aversion suggests that pairing substantive knowledge with LLMs can be immensely useful for solving social science text measurement problems.